cnmq2/S32K-MCU/Assignment_1/Exercise_01_CISC_RISC.md

-# Instruction Set Architecture (ISA):

- **Instruction Set Architecture (ISA)** is part of the abstract model of a computer that defines how the CPU is controlled by the software.
-* The ISA acts as an interface between the hardware and the software, specifying both what the processor is capable of doing as well as how it gets done.

-* The ISA defines the various **instructions**, **registers** and **memory addressing** modes that the processor would support, at a hardware level.
-Software created to run on an ISA would be designed to use the ISA's instructions, register and memory addressing modes.

 ## Complex Instruction Set Computer (CISC):

  **Complex Instruction Set Computer (CISC)** is a type of microprocessor that is designed with a **large complex set of instructions**.